The brain looks for patterns and consistencies. Hebbian Learning attempts to connect the psychological and neurological underpinnings of learning.

 Through the I Can Read Without You (ICRWY) Project we can PREVENT issues, by developing a simple, easy-to-implement intervention approach that can be rolled out nationally, and within which every child is assessed for their ability to isolate, segment and blend speech sounds, as this is needed to map those small sound units to 'pictures of speech sounds' when reading and writing (graphemes) We can then overcome these deficits even before they start school - and even if no English is spoken, or the child is non-verbal.

-This, quite literally, 'wires' their brains to be able to read and spell - even with those one-size-fits-all programmes!
-And their parents and carers will know more, as they will be fully supported - even if they can't (yet) read themselves.
-With the right funding, we can then offer an intensive intervention - using technology - to those who need it in order to thrive at school.
-This must be something that is free for all.
+This, quite literally, 'wires' their brains to be 'reading-ready'!
+They are more easily able to read and spell - even with those one-size-fits-all programmes!
+Teir parents and carers will know more, as they will be fully supported - even if they can't (yet) read themselves, or speak English as another language.

 ICRWY EY Pilot Testimonials

 A few comments from ICRWY Early Years ONLINE Pilot for Parents and Carers.

 The Icanreadwithoutyou program is an amazing and helpful program for those wishing to teach their child to read.
 The videos and resources are fantastic, however, what was more helpful was the individual support Miss Emma gave to both myself and my child.
 She directed me with what steps I needed to support my child as an individual.
 She really looked at the child and their personalities, creating resources to match.
 Her mentoring throughout the program helped me to grow as my child's teacher.